Changes coming 1 July 2025

 • the name and address of the premises where it was seized

-Any seized documents must be sent to the Commissioner for Fair Trading within 7 days:
+• send the seized ID card to the Commissioner for Fair Trading within 7 days.

 The Commissioner for Fair Trading, Access Canberra, GPO 158, Canberra ACT 2601.